liqd/adhocracy4/docs/celery.md

 b5351175-335d-4be0-b1fa-06278a613ccf
 ```

-### makefile
+### Makefile

 We added three makefile commands:

-- `celery-worker-start` to start a worker node in the foreground
+- `celery-worker-start` to start a worker in the foreground
-- `celery-worker-status` to inspect registered tasks and running worker nodes
+- `celery-worker-status` to inspect registered tasks and running workers
-- `celery-worker-dummy-task` to call the dummy task
+- `celery-worker-dummy-task` to run the dummy task
+- `celery-beat` to run the dummy task